 Getting a letter from our office notifying you of unsuccessful application is not the ideal result of your application process, but it doesn’t have to be the end of your road.
 We have accepted many students who had previously applied to our program.
 These successful re-applicants made significant changes to their applications that improved their applicant profiles.

 Below, we have compiled a list of considerations that may be useful to you as you prepare to reapply to become a Tar Heel Doctor.
-Keep in mind, applicants to UNC School of Medicine are limited to a total of four (4) cycles of application - the initial application plus three (3) re-applications.
+Keep in mind, applicants to UNC School of Medicine are limited to a total of four (4) cycles of application – the initial application plus three (3) re-applications.
 This applies to all applications submitted prior to the 2017 application cycle.
+Before reapplying, carefully choose the next application cycle.
+If you have areas in your applicant profile that need improvement, it is unrealistic to apply when the previous cycle has just ended and a new one has begun.
+You will need more than a few short months to work on strengthening your applicant profile.
+Your reapplication should demonstrate significant change from you previous application, especially if there is a year or more between application cycles.

 Boost Your GPA.

 If your GPA is significantly below our average, which is 3.59 for the science GPA, and 3.76 for non-science, we strongly recommend that you consider a post-baccalaureate or science graduate program, and take at least 30 credit hours or more.
 This gives you the opportunity to show an improvement in your academic ability.
-It is also important that you have your post baccalaureate or graduate work completed before reapplying, as this will enable us to consider and evaluate your success in the program.
+It is also important that you have your post baccalaureate or graduate work in the natural sciences completed before reapplying, as this will enable us to consider and evaluate your success in the program.
 Check out the AAMC website for a list of post baccalaureate programs, or consider a program at your local college or university.

 Retake the MCAT.